open-goal/jak-project/README.md

 To help with decompiling, we've built a decompiler that can process GOAL code and unpack game assets.
 We manually specify function types and locations where we believe the original code had type casts (or where they feel appropriate) until the decompiler succeeds, then we clean up the output of the decompiled code by adding comments and adjusting formatting, then save it in `goal_src`.
 Our decompiler is designed specifically for processing the output of the original GOAL compiler.
 As a result, when given correct casts, it often produces code that can be directly fed into a compiler and works perfectly.
 This is tested as part of our unit tests, and so far we have over 300,000 lines (460 files) that pass.

-We don't save any assets from the game - you must bring your own copy of the game and use the decompiler to extract assets.
+We don't save any assets from the game - you must bring your own legitimate copy of the game and use the decompiler to extract assets.

 ## What's Next